 Role of EDA

-The non-profit DMC Economic Development Agency (EDA) is a private economic development corporation authorized by the DMC state statute to provide services to the DMCC Board.
-Primary functions of the EDA include:
+The non-profit DMC Economic Development Agency (EDA) is an economic development corporation formed by the Mayo Clinic and authorized by the DMC state statute to provide services to the DMCC to secure the City of Rochester's and Minnesota's future as a global, premier medical destination and to further the Mayo Clinic's mission by providing the ideal patient, companion, visitor and community member experience.

 - Assisting the DMCC in developing and marketing the DMC;